jrieke/airbnb-sanity/README.md

-# Airbnb Extended 🧳
+# Airbnb Sanity 🧳

 <sup>Coming soon to the Chrome Webstore!</sup>

-**Chrome extension to hide listings on Airbnb.**
+**Chrome extension to hide Airbnb listings you don't like.**

-Tired of looking at the same Airbnb listing for the 5th time?
-Just hide it from all future search results!
-This extension adds a small button to each listing that lets you hide it.
+Tired of looking through the same Airbnb listing for the fifth time, trying to remember what was bad?
+Just hide it from all search results!
+This extension adds a small button to each listing in Airbnb's search results, which lets you hide it.
 Preserved across reruns, navigating between pages, changing the map, etc.

 <!--